/ index / performance / technique / flip-flop throw

 sound quality

 The catch sound is important.
-It must be clear and distinct.
+It must be clear and articulate.

 variations